 Clients don’t hire consulting firms for work they could solve themselves.
 In essence, they hire consultants to do their most interesting work—leaving their own staff to do the more mundane stuff.
 As at the composition of this article, sustainability, data science, digital transformation, and supply chain excellence are some of the main areas of focus for top executives.

 If you are looking for a career that will allow you to make a difference and keep you entertained, you won’t be disappointed by consulting.

 Consulting compensation packages are attractive

-Interested in joining a top tier consultancy like McKinsey, BCG or Bain?
-Make sure to check out our free Resume Courses to ensure your application is strong enough to land an interview.
+Interested in joining a top-tier consultancy like McKinsey, BCG, or Bain?
+Make sure to check out our Free Consulting Resume Courses to ensure your application is strong enough to land an interview.